hsd1503/ENCASE/README.md

 Notice: this repo is no more updated.
+- Extraction of expert features can be found at https://github.com/hsd1503/ENCASE/tree/master/code/featrues_*.py
-Recent PyTorch implementation can be found at https://github.com/hsd1503/resnet1d
+- Recent PyTorch implementation of a collection of deep models on 1d signal data can be found at https://github.com/hsd1503/resnet1d

 # ENCASE